 Personal Access Tokens

-Personal access tokens are not used for generic client access to the Tableau Server web interface, TSM, or tabcmd interfaces.
+Personal access tokens are not used for generic client access to the Tableau Online or tabcmd interfaces.

 We recommend creating personal access tokens for automated scripts and tasks that are created with Tableau REST API: